Timeline of HIV/AIDS: 1980s

 This image revealed the presence of both HTLV-1, and HIV.

 January 14 – NIAID Director Anthony Fauci estimates, in a statement to The New York Times, that one million Americans have already been infected with the virus and that this number will jump to at least 2 million or 3 million within 5 to 10 years.

 February – US President Ronald Reagan instructs his Surgeon General C. Everett Koop to prepare a report on AIDS.
 (Koop was excluded from the Executive Task Force on AIDS established in 1983 by his immediate superior, Assistant Secretary of Health Edward Brandt.)
 Without allowing Reagan's domestic policy advisers to review the report, Koop released the report at a press conference on October 22, 1986.

 May 30 – Fashion designer Perry Ellis dies of AIDS-related illness.

 August 2 – Roy Cohn dies of complications from AIDS at the age of 59.
 He insists to the end that his disease was liver cancer.

 August – Jerry Smith publicly announces he has AIDS in August 1986, becoming the first former professional athlete to do so.
 He dies two months later, becoming the first known former professional athlete to die of the disease.

 November 18 – Model Gia Carangi dies of AIDS-related illness.

-The first officially known cases in the Soviet Union appear. and India.
+The first officially known cases in the Soviet Union and India appear.